Measure, manage and improve operations through fleet reporting tools

 There is great value in using cost reports to analyze maintenance and repair expenses, in real time and over long periods.
 For instance, reports can pinpoint how parts pricing can vary depending on the vendor, location and purchasing programs.
 The cost of labor rates and service agreements with outsourced providers is another area for review.

 Improving fleet performance

-There is a need for standardised information and the fleet reporting tools to make sense of complex information.
+There is a need for standardized information and the fleet reporting tools to make sense of complex information.
 Advanced fleet management software is key to automating such a reporting structure, which in turn produces its own efficiencies, reducing paperwork and the administrative time taken to filter the information for collection and analysis.

 With such software, information across the operation is consolidated into one single platform that can be accessed by multiple users.
 By inputting only the information considered necessary to make those all important business decisions, the opportunity to make significant improvements to the efficiency and productivity of a fleet can improve too.

 The benefits of reporting through fleet management software

 The reporting capabilities of specialist fleet management software are numerous.
 Here are a selection of some of the reports that you may want to generate from five key areas of the fleet: